galvestontx/malicious_prosecution/README.md

 ![image](https://github.com/galvestontx/malicious_prosecution/blob/046727d30c7ab9ae9781c471d6efb370927d5b21/968E81F4-6470-4301-A73F-DCFD81314ABA.jpeg)
 ##

-This ***GalvestonTx Page*** and ***GalvestonTx.co*** website is ***NOT*** affiliated in anyway with the government of Galveston County…as it is known. ***Galvestontx.co aims to use this page to encourage other’s who have been terrorized by the county to actively replace (or 'denazify') certain functions of the county and state "governments" with distributed ledger technology.*** Any content produced by GalvestonTx.co or developer resources that GalvestonTx.co provides are for educational and inspirational purposes only.

-If you are a developer or have other skills you wish to contribute to further this noble effort please email inspector.general@galvestontx.co .
-Hundreds if not Thousands of pages and documents will be released on this page throughout the year.
-Social media link will be provided for those wishing to connect.

 ### 2. Invite Family & Friends to Discuss the History of Galveston County
 > Invite Survivors of the Galveston County Concentration Camps to Speak at your Schools about the importance of 'Denazifying' our Communities (invitation should be every year, the week of June 19th).